samposalmela/druptur-wiki/content/Major locations.md

 # Taiva

-A massive floating megalopolis above the Sand Sea, **Taiva** is ruled by various colorful clans—powerful mages, skilled samurai, and wealthy merchants.
+Various colorful clans consisting of strong mages, expert samurai, and prosperous merchants, rule **Taiva**, a huge floating megalopolis above the Sand Sea.

-The city floats atop multiple flying rocks, made possible by magical runes and **aetherstones**.
-These runes also enable flowing water, floating platforms, and street lighting, making Taiva the most technologically advanced place in all of Druptur.
+Thanks to magical runes and **aetherstones**, the city floats atop several flying rocks.
+In addition to allowing for street lighting, floating platforms, and flowing water, these runes make Taiva the most technologically advanced location in all of Druptur.

 ---